BodePlotter/BodePlotter/README.md

                         Specify the number of points per decade for the plot.
   --base-port BASE_PORT
                         Specify first IP port for + 0, + 1, + 2, + 3 ports.
+  --leave-logs          Leave log files and temp directories intact on exit
+                        and, on Linux, output logs to console.
 ````

 ---